chocolatey/docs/input/en-us/guides/create/mount-an-iso-in-chocolatey-package.md

   </dependencies>
 ~~~

-**NOTE:** The above version is a minimum version dependency.
+> :memo: **NOTE** The above version is a minimum version dependency.
 Your version may be newer, you can substitute it there.

 ### Step 3: Add chocolatey-isomount.extension Code